UIUCLearningLanguageLab/Humans/readme_project_description.md

 all sorts of information (including linguistic information), and they form semantic memory.
 Using the linguistic data to train the models and form representation, is a simulation of the forming semantic representation 'in the wild'.
-The linguistic data, in most of current models, are treated as sequences of symbols, and the very first encoding process in most cases is 'word count', which is a cognitvely plausible process of learning.
+The linguistic data, in most of current models, are treated as sequences of symbols, and the very first encoding process in most cases is 'word count', which is a cognitively plausible process of learning.
 In this way, training models on linguistic input is not only about the representation, but also the cognitive process.

 On the other hand, the non-linguistic data, which are collected empirically, is 'resultant' from the beginning.
 Not to